Nonparametric Group Variable Selection with Multivariate Response for Connectome-Based Modeling of Cognitive Scores

 We collected the raw data at {\url{https://connectomedb.com}}.
 To process the data, we use the Brainsuite software \citep{shattuck2002brainsuite}.
 Using this software, we also construct structural connectivity matrices that compute the number of white fibers connecting two brain regions.
 In such processing, we require both T1-weighed and Diffusion-weighted imaging (DWI) images for each individual.
 The processing takes several standard steps.
 We provide a summarized description of the steps.
 In the first step, we process the T1-weighted images and register different brain regions based on the USCBrain atlas \citep{joshi2020hybrid} from the Brainsuite software.
 The second step computes the white matter tracts after aligning the DWI-images on the T1-images and subsequently, constructs the structural connectivity matrices.
 Our response variables are seven cognition-related test scores as described in Section~\ref{sec: intro}.
 Before applying all the methods, we mean-center and normalize all the responses.
 In this paper, we consider a sample of 100 individuals for computational convenience.

-We then apply different functions from the R packages {\tt NetworkToolbox} and {\tt brainGraph} to compute the nine nodal attributes as described in Section~\ref{sec: graph} for each node.
+We then apply different functions from R packages {\tt NetworkToolbox} and {\tt brainGraph} to compute the nine nodal attributes as described in Section~\ref{sec: graph} for each node.
 There are $159$ nodes in this atlas, leading to 1431 predictors.
 Instead of flooding the model with nodal attributes of all the brain regions, we consider a hybrid mechanism for the data application as in \cite{liang2018bayesian}.
 We first pre-select a set of brain regions and then apply our proposed method in the reduced set for our final inference for each training data.
 The screening method is discussed in detail in Section 6 of the Supplementary materials.